kecolus/blog/content/2015-06-27-traits-on-generics.md

         }
     }

-So far, this isn't really too different from my other examples, but what if I implement `Frobulable` on `i32`?
+So far, this isn't really too different from my other examples, but what if I implement `Serializable` on `i32`?

     ::rust
     impl Serializable for i32 {}